A short story of how an extraordinary family rescued this glorious painting.

 CLICK IMAGES TO ENLARGE

 Before we explore Botticelli’s painting of The Birth of Venus, you must become acquainted with life during the Early Renaissance era and the intriguing characters in its rich history.
-What awaits is how this adored painting survived a suspense-filled event that rocked Florence to its core—in the late 15th Century.
+Find out how this adored painting survived a suspense-filled event that rocked Florence to its core—in the late 15th Century.

 The word Renaissance is French for rebirth.